dankelley/whalestrike/joss/paper.md

 [@iucn_eubalaena_2020] with a world population estimated to be just $336\pm14$ in 2021 [@pettis_north_2022], down from $483$ in 2010 [@pace_state-space_2017].
 Necropsies reveal that ship collisions account for more than half of right whale deaths [@campbell-malone_gross_2008-1].

-Motivated by such studies, efforts have been made in recent years to mitigate collision risk by imposing speed restrictions on ships, and evidence of successful results [e.g.
-@conn_vessel_2013] has led to marine policy changes, including both static and dynamic zones of speed restriction [e.g. @transport_canada_protecting_2022].
+Motivated by such studies, efforts have been made in recent years to mitigate collision risk by imposing speed restrictions on ships, and evidence of successful results [e.g. @conn_vessel_2013] has led to marine policy changes, including both static and dynamic zones of speed restriction [e.g.

-Still, it seems unwise to measure the success of speed restrictions by counting dead or injured whales, given the low numbers alive today.
+@transport_canada_protecting_2022].
+Even so, it seems unwise to measure the success of speed restrictions by counting dead or injured whales, given the low numbers alive today.
 In addition, basic reasoning reveals that speed cannot be the only factor.
 Variations in ship mass, prow shape, etc. should also be considered, making for a multifactorial problem that requires even more data to achieve statistical reliability.

 With this in mind, a group of us undertook a study using a numerical model of the biophysical dynamics of collisions between vessels and whales, relying on